beanieaxolotl/shinen-gax-python/README.md

 - Waveform dumper - Allows one to dump waveform data from GAX blobs into .wav files.

 - Furnace clipboard converter - This converts the GAX pattern data in a .gax/.o file into the clipboard format used by tildearrow's [Furnace].
-It was developed for an old version of this library, so things may work improperly.

 - Header reconstructor - This decompiles/reconstructs a C/C++ header file (music.h) from the GAX music data in a Game Boy Advance ROM.
 This isn't really useful right now since there's no ELF object recompiler for either the music or FX data (yet).